neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/how-to.md

 #### 1. Find out what transaction filter to use

 Figure out the appropriate [tx_search](https://docs.cometbft.com/v0.38/app-dev/indexing-transactions#querying-transactions-events) query that would match transactions you need to process.
 This is described in the [How to find out what transaction filter to use](/neutron/modules/interchain-queries/how-to#how-to-find-out-what-transaction-filter-to-use) section.
+In this example we will use the same transaction filter as described by the link.

 #### 2. Define Interchain Query registration entry point